nipy/nibabel/doc/source/devel/core_developer.rst

   effort to bring up to Nibabel's standards, and the original contributor has moved on, and no other developer can be found to make the necessary changes; or
-- the pull request makes changes that do not align with our values, such as increasing the code complexity of a function significantly to implement a marginal speedup,
+- the pull request makes changes that make maintenance harder, such as increasing the code complexity of a function significantly to implement a marginal speedup,